+27 See CRS Report RL32540, The Proposed U.S.-Panama Free Trade Agreement, by J. F. Hornbeck.

-Since Panama has a service-based economy, it traditionally has imported much more than it exports to the United States.
-In 2004, the U.S. trade surplus with Panama was \$1.5 billion, with Panama exporting \$316 million in goods and importing \$1.8 billion in merchandise.
-Panama was the 48th largest U.S. export market in 2004.
-Panama's major exports include fish and seafood (accounting for one-third of its exports to the United States), and sugar, coffee, and other agricultural products, while major import include oil, consumer goods, foodstuffs, and capital goods.
-Almost half of Panama's exports are destined for the United States, while almost one-third of its imports are from the United States.
+market in 2004.28 Panama's major exports include fish and seafood (accounting for one-third of its exports to the United States), and sugar, coffee, and other agricultural products, while major import include oil, consumer goods, foodstuffs, and capital goods.
+Almost half of Panama's exports are destined for the United States, while almost one-third of its imports are from the United States.29

-The stock of U.S. foreign investment in Panama was estimated at \$6.5 billion in 2002, up from \$5.8 billion in 2002, which surpassed the combined U.S. foreign investment in the five other Central American nations.21
+The stock of U.S. foreign investment in Panama was estimated at \$5.9 billion in 2004, largely concentrated in the financial and wholesale sectors.
+This surpassed the combined U.S. foreign investment in the five other Central American nations.30